 learning methods to classify popylations simulated under different parameter

 Comparing Songs without Listening

-Erin Bugbee, and Claire Savard on the cover song task.
+and undergraduates Erin Bugbee, Claire Savard, and Jonathan Weisskoff on the cover song task.
 The goal for

-this project was to develope a flexible and computationally efficient method for
+this project was to develop a flexible and computationally efficient method for

 completing the cover song task.
 We used methods inspired from topological data analysis to correctly match songs

 which are remakes of the same original piece.

 Professor Sandstede's research group participates in weekly meetings